rust-lang/rust/docs/dev/README.md

 possible.
 There's even a VS Code task for this, so just <kbd>F5</kbd> should work (thanks, [@andrew-w-ross](https://github.com/andrew-w-ross)!).

-I often just install development version with `cargo jinstall-lsp` and restart the host VS Code.
+I often just install development version with `cargo install-ra --server --jemalloc` and restart the host VS Code.

 See [./debugging.md](./debugging.md) for how to attach to rust-analyzer with